CleverRaven/Cataclysm-DDA/COMPILING_osx.md

     $ make NATIVE=osx OSX_MIN=10.7 RELEASE=1 TILES=1 FRAMEWORK=1 LOCALIZE=0 CLANG=1

+build a release version, use curses and gettext supplied by Macports:

+    $ make NATIVE=osx OSX_MIN=10.7 RELEASE=1 LOCALIZE=1 MACPORTS=1

 ### Make Options

 Description of the options used above.
 Tweak until things work.
 More notes are in the `Makefile`.